nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.5.
 Delete an applicant: `dela`

 If you need to remove specific records of applicants, you may use this command.
-By providing the index of the applicant you see on Applicant List, you can remove that applicant's record.
+By providing the index of the applicant you see on [`Applicant List`](#313-applicant-list--applicant-list-panel) , you can remove that applicant's record.

 <div markdown="block" class="alert alert-danger">